English

 Introduction

-The thirteen states of America fought the ‘War of Independence’ with the British, in order to achieve complete freedom from the British colonial rule.
-The war which was declared in 1775 came to an end with the victory of the American states in 1783.
-During this war period, the American states decided to form their own Constitution and therefore the task was assigned to the committee presided by John Dickinson with the aim to draw up Articles of Union.
-This Committee under Dickinson reported on July 12, 1776, to plan the Articles of the Confederation and the Perpetual Union.
-The plan was debated in the Congress for over a year.
+The thirteen states of America fought the ‘War of Independence’ with the British in order to achieve complete freedom from British colonial rule.
+The war, which was declared in 1775, came to an end with the victory of the American states in 1783.
+During this war period, the American states decided to form their own Constitution, and therefore, the task was assigned to the committee presided by John Dickinson with the aim to draw up Articles of Union.
+This Committee under Dickinson reported on July 12, 1776, to plan the Articles of Confederation and the Perpetual Union.
+The plan was debated in Congress for over a year.
 In 1777, these articles were transmitted to the various states for ratification.
 The ratification was completed on March 1, 1781, when Maryland conveyed its approval.
-The Articles of Confederation had total 13 Articles focusing on the system of government and the basic structure of the administration of the United States.
-The document had many weaknesses due to which it was replaced by the current Constitution of the U.S.
+The Articles of Confederation had a total of 13 Articles focusing on the system of government and the basic structure of the administration of the United States.
+The document had many weaknesses, which caused it to be replaced by the current Constitution of the U.S.

 Discussion